How companies can build VR spaces inside Linden Lab’s Sansar

 Altberg: From the things we’ve seen in Second Life, we already know that there are huge opportunities in education and in training.
 You’re already seeing Wal-Mart training people in how to do customer service.
 I talked to a good friend of mine last night who created a training system for using a forklift.
 Education, training, branding, sales.
 Virtually walking into a store and being able to look at a couch, click a button, and have it delivered to your house.

-In December we launched a fashion industry experience.
+In December, we launched a fashion-industry experience.
 Users are creating thousands of virtual items.
 You can see a connection there someday with the physical world.
 “I like that jacket.
 Can you ship one of those to my house?”
 Almost everything we do in physical space, we’ll also be able to do in virtual space.
 I see it as a replacement or an extension for a lot of things we do normally in everyday life, in the physical space.
-You and I could have this conversation in a virtual space and it really wouldn’t be any different.
+You and I could have this conversation in a virtual space, and it really wouldn’t be any different.

-You can’t eat, drink, or procreate in a virtual space, but otherwise—there are a lot of things you can do in a virtual space that you can’t do in physical space.
+You can’t eat, drink, or procreate in a virtual space, but otherwise — there are a lot of things you can do in a virtual space that you can’t do in physical space.
 I can go to the moon.
 I can go to a tomb in Egypt.
 I can experience things that are otherwise impossible.
-It’s going to extend almost everything we do.
+It’s going to extend [to] almost everything we do.

 GamesBeat: I noticed that VR at this show is down as far as the number of booths.
 There’s a weeding-out happening, maybe.

 Altberg: It’s early days.
-You always have that overreaction, everyone piling on, and then they realize that it’ll take a while for the market to mature.
+You always have that overreaction, everyone piling on, and then, they realize that it’ll take a while for the market to mature.
 Sansar you can run straight up on the PC or in VR.
 You don’t have to have VR equipment to access all this stuff and create content, although it’s more fun to go into the world.

-It’ll take years, I think, for virtual reality—the hardware, the price, the resolution, the field of view, the weight, the wires, the compute power—I think of it as like the phone industry.
+It’ll take years, I think, for virtual reality — the hardware, the price, the resolution, the field of view, the weight, the wires, the compute power.
+I think of it as like the phone industry.
 Where was any of this in the ‘90s?
 How clunky were these in the ‘90s?
 This thing came out just a decade ago, two decades after mobile phones started.
 It’ll take a while.
 But it’s only going to grow.